Lamium album

-Lamium album, commonly called white nettle or white dead-nettle, is a flowering plant in the family Lamiaceae.
+Lamium album, commonly called white dead-nettle, is a flowering plant in the family Lamiaceae.
 It is native throughout Europe and Asia, growing in a variety of habitats from open grassland to woodland, generally on moist, fertile soils.

 Description

-L. album is an herbaceous perennial plant growing to 70 cm tall, with green, four-angled stems.
-The leaves are 3-8 cm long and 2-5 cm broad, triangular with a rounded base, softly hairy, and with a serrated margin and a petiole up to 5 cm long; like many other members of the Lamiaceae, they appear superficially similar to those of the stinging nettle (Urtica dioica) but do not sting, hence the common name "dead-nettle".
+Lamium album is a rhizomatous herbaceous perennial plant growing to 70 cm tall, with green, four-angled stems.
+The leaves are 3-8 cm long and 2-5 cm broad, triangular with a rounded base, softly hairy, and with a serrated margin and a petiole up to 5 cm long; like many other members of the Lamiaceae, they appear superficially similar to those of the stinging nettle Urtica dioica but do not sting, hence the common name "dead-nettle".
 The flowers are white, produced in whorls ('verticillasters') on the upper part of the stem, the individual flowers 1.5-2.5 cm long.

-The flowers are visited by many types of insects, but mostly by long-tongued insects, like bees.
+Phytochemistry

+Various polyphenolic glycosides such as Lamalboside and Verbascoside, Tiliroside and 5-caffeoylquinic acid along with Rutoside and quercetin 3-O-glucoside and kaempferol 3-O-glucoside can be isolated from the flowers of L. album.
+The plant also contains the iridoid glycosides lamalbid, alboside A and B, and caryoptoside as well as the hemiterpene glucoside hemialboside.